Fabiane-Martins/MS2-London-Walking-Tour/README.md

 # London Walking Tour

+### Summary

-## This project is about walking tour around London.
-The objective is to assess my webdevelopment skills, languages I'll be using will be HTML, CSS and Java Scrip.
-The layout of the website consist of 4 pages, initial home page containing 4 sections and 3 pages containing each individual tour, map and contact form.
+> - The objective is to assess my webdevelopment skills.
+> - The languages used will be HTML, CSS and Java Scrip.
+> - The layout of the website consist of 4 pages, initial home page containing 4 sections and 3 pages containing each individual tour, map and contact form.
 This project is scalable and more tours can be added in the future.
+---

 ### Table of Contents